 - TUHAT database

 Tuula Kantola received her B.Sc. in 2008 and M.Sc. in 2010, in Forest mensuration and management, from University of Helsinki, Finland.
-She is a PhD student at the University of Helsinki and has been working as a visiting research scholar in the Knowledge Engineering Laboratory, Texas A&M University, College Station, TX, USA since September 2012.
-Her specialties are forest inventory, remote sensing, and forest health monitoring.
-Her current research focus is on remote sensing applications on mapping and monitoring forest pest insect outbreaks including infestations by conifer sawflies (Diprionidae spp.) and the Hemlock woolly adelgid (Adelges tsugae).
+She is defending her PhD at the University of Helsinki in the Spring of 2019.
+She has been working as a visiting research scholar (2012-2014) and as a research associate (2017-2018) at the Knowledge Engineering Laboratory, Department of Entomology, Texas A&M University, College Station, TX, USA under Professor Robert N. Coulson.
+Her main interests include applications of remote sensing and spatial modeling in forest health monitoring.
+Her current research focus is on improving methodology on monitoring and early warning of invasions by forest insect pests.

 Mervi Talvitie is a PhD student at the University of Helsinki, Department of Forest Sciences.
 She received her M.Sc. in Forest Mensuration and Management in 2003.
 She also studied Accounting and Financing in Turku School of Economics, and received the M. Sc. degree in 2013.
 She is specialized in inventorying rare phenomena such as forest insect damages, growth losses and economic losses caused by defoliation.